BerriAI/litellm/cookbook/llm-ab-test-server/readme.md

 response = completion(model="claude-2", messages=messages)
 ```

-After calling `completion()` costs and latency can be viewed on the LiteLLM Client UI
+This server allows you to view responses, costs and latency on your LiteLLM dashboard

 ### LiteLLM Client UI
 ![pika-1693023669579-1x](https://github.com/BerriAI/litellm/assets/29436595/86633e2f-eda0-4939-a588-84e4c100f36a)